-Respite Care-care provided to a Homebound Participant as part of a Hospice Plan of Treatment for the purpose of providing the Primary Care Giver a temporary period of rest from the stress and physical exhaustion involved in caring for the Participant at home.
+Respite Care-care provided to a Homebound Participant as part of a Hospice Plan of Treatment.
+The purpose of Respite Care is to provide the Primary Care Giver a temporary period of rest from the stress and physical exhaustion involved in caring for the Participant at home.